aaronjfisher/EDA-Project/Coursera/ReadMe.md

 * Current plan is to have 8 questions
-* Each with 2 versions (except 2-3), one significant one not
+* Each with 2 versions (except questions 2-3), one version with significant data, and one without
 * To cancel out any effects of a "bad generated sample" we make 5 versions of each
 	* This is shown in the "datVer" part of the file name.
 Each person just sees one version.
-* Questions are: Small sample (n35), medium sample sig & nonsig (n100) (reference), large sample (n200), axis scale, labels, outlier, bestfit
+* Questions are: Small sample (n35), medium sample sig & nonsig (n100) (reference), large sample (n200), bestfit, axis scale, labels, & outlier
-* Add an extra 10 to n, and then trim off the top and bottom 5 before proceeding to ensure we only get outliers when we want them?
+* To ensure we only get outliers when we want them, we add an extra 10 entries to the x vector, and then trim off the top and bottom 5% before proceeding

 pvalue plot images